Games & Quizzes

 person one has affectionate bond with.
 People who you like and enjoy being with. add someone to list of friends or contacts on social networking website.

 reason or explanation justifying fault or offence.
-Notes explaining why someone cannot do or attend.
-To explain acting in a bad or impolite manner.
+Notes explaining why someone cannot do or attend. try to justify fault or offence.

 /ˈwelkəm/